bernas-estevam97/walkin_pattern_analyzer_standlone/README.md

 How are these images obtained?
-Scientists paint the mice paws and make them walk on top of a piece of paper.
-Usually after getting this long piece of paper, scientists are required to measure every single one of the measurements by hand/ruler which is an exhaustive task.
+1. Scientists paint the mice paws and make them walk on top of a piece of paper
+2. After getting this long piece of paper, scientists are required to measure every single one of the measurements by hand/ruler which is an exhaustive task.

 Mouseframe helps mitigate that problem.
 It is only required to digitalize those pieces of paper so that they can be used in this application.